martinber/noaa-apt/docs/development.md

     - Log everything to a file, especially for Windows since it doesn't have a console to see output.

-    - Fix email and website link on About dialog on Windows.

     - Explain on website that command window on Windows is invisible.

     - Add warnings for short images when reading telemetry.